-If you’re familiar with virtual private networks, or VPNs, you’re probably aware that they can be used to encrypt your internet traffic and route it through remote servers that act as middlemen between you and the website or service you’re trying to reach.
+If you’re familiar with virtual private networks, or VPN, you’re probably aware that they can be used to encrypt your internet traffic and route it through remote servers that act as middlemen between you and the website or service you’re trying to reach.
 This makes it harder for third parties to intercept your data, including your ISP or any entities who might want to track your online activity.
 Mac VPN is designed specifically for use on Apple computers, but how are they different from regular VPNs?
 There are two major ways.

 Virtual Private Network – Best Mac VPNs